-While it is right that the exceptions are confined to non-commercial purposes (subject to the earlier remarks concerning the definition of "commercial"), there should probably also be an exception for "art market professionals" to be able to market or advertise the artworks that they are selling.
-For example, they should be able to show photographs of these artworks on their websites or other marketing material.
+However, there should probably also be an exception for "art market professionals" to enable them to market or advertise the artworks that they are selling.
+For example, they should be able to display photographs of these artworks on their websites or other marketing material.
 This is particularly the case now that it is proposed that a resale royalty right be introduced (see section 7B).